Skip to main content

 • Authentication: Select AWS RDS IAM

-1. Assume the role in the target account
+2. Assumes the specified role in the target account

 Example Setup